About the GRE Subject Test

-The Subject Tests gauge undergraduate achievement in six specific fields of study and is often required for admission into a master’s degree program.
-GRE subject test scores are used by admissions or fellowship panels to supplement undergraduate records, letters of recommendation and other qualifications for graduate study.
+The GRE® Subject Tests are tests which measure your specialised knowledge in a particular field of study.
+The GRE Subject Test scores are used by admissions or fellowship panels to supplement your undergraduate records, letters of recommendation and other qualifications for graduate study.

 Who takes GRE Subject Tests and who accepts them?

-Prospective graduate school applicants take the Subject Tests.
+- The GRE Subject Tests are taken by prospective graduate school applicants who want to showcase their specialised knowledge in a specific area of study.
 GRE Subject Test scores are accepted by thousands of graduate schools.
-Many individual departments or divisions of Graduate schools accept the GRE Subject test scores as it indicates the knowledge and skill level in a specific area.
-It’s best to contact the admissions office or department you are interested in and see exactly what they are looking for.
+It is recommended that you contact the university admissions office or department you are interested in and see exactly what they are looking for.